kleebaum/bayeos/bayeosraspberrypi/README.md

-# bayeos-gateway-py
+# bayeosraspberrypi
-Python Library for BayEOS Gateway
+An implementation for a real BayEOS Gateway Client.

-A python module to access a BayEOS Gateway.
-Runs on Python2 and Python3.
+## Installation
+- Install the package by running ```python setup.py install``` as root